I need help raising additional funds for a solo project, Rub Me the Wrong Way

-I create sculptures and installations that focus on the psychology of home, in a humorous way.
-Sections of walls, floors, and interior spaces are used as a stage to make simple, every day acts unnecessarily complicated or absurd.
-The works are participatory, inviting the viewer to physically engage with them in different ways.
+My work stems from unrealistic, societal expectations placed upon women to "do it all".
+It addresses many different roles that women take on, finding humor in the absurd nature of the juggling act.
+I use home, a stereotypical female domain, almost like a stage.
+Sections of walls, floors, and interior spaces come together to make simple, every day acts unnecessarily complicated or ridiculous.
+The works are participatory and playful, inviting the viewer to physically engage with them on different levels.
 Sometimes they pose a physical challenge, such as balancing a floor, or climbing waves of carpeting, and other times they change the viewers perspective by inviting them to lie down or by obstructing their view.
-Even the simple act of walking across the room becomes a challenge.

 I use home construction materials and decorative elements, such as plywood, carpeting, and wallpaper.
 As part of my working process, I use writing as a springboard for my ideas, or I play with a material I am attracted to and work with its inherent associations.